DanielSagiv/theone_server/docs/MD_files/COE-STATUS-FLOW.md

 ### Payment Status Updates
 Payment status is automatically updated by the payment service when payments are processed.
 See `services/paymentService.js` → `updateCOEPaymentStatus()`.

+**Payment Completion Status Transitions:**
+- When payment completes, the COE status transitions from `approved` or `pending_pay` to `paid`
+- The payment service automatically handles both scenarios:
+  - `pending_pay` → `paid` (standard flow when payment intent was created)
+  - `approved` → `paid` (direct payment completion, e.g., when payment completes before status transition)
+- Both transitions are supported in the `validTransitions` matrix to ensure reliable payment processing

 ---

 ## Automatic Status Transitions (Future Implementation)